-The goal is to be a “first class museum” adhering to professional standards, shepherding quality interpretations and to provide the highest degree of preservation and maintenance of the site.
+The goal is to be a “first class museum” adhering to professional standards, shepherding quality interpretation and providing the highest degree of preservation and maintenance of the site.

 The Davenport House Museum sees approximately 35,000 visitors annually through its guided tours and education programs.

 The Davenport House is situated on Columbia Square at the corner of State and Habersham Streets in the Historic District of Savannah, Georgia.
-The house is one of the oldest brick structures in the city owning to common use of wood construction during the town’s earliest history.
-Sitting directly on the street the two-and-a-half story urban dwelling contains a total of 6,800 square feet involving a basement level (which originally housed the kitchen, storage and possible slaves’ “personal” space), the first floor housing the public areas, and the second and third floors which were bedrooms and storage space.
+The house is one of the oldest brick structures in the city owning to the common use of wood construction during the town’s earliest history.
+Situated directly on the street, the two-and-a-half story urban dwelling contains a total of 6,800 square feet with a basement level (which originally housed the kitchen, storage, work space and possibly a sleeping area for the enslaved servants owned by Isaiah Davenport), the first floor containing the public areas, and the second and third floors which were bedrooms and storage space.
 The Davenport home sits on Columbia Ward’s lot number 13, which originally measured (and continues to measure) 60 feet by 90 feet.
 The rear portion of the lot at one time held a carriage house, garden and privy.
-The site now contains lot number 14 which is the museum’s courtyard garden.
+The site now contains a portion of lot number 14 which is the Museum’s courtyard garden.
 The garden was a Bicentennial project of Savannah’s Trustees Garden Club.
 It has since been redesigned under the guidance of renowned English landscape designer Penelope Hobhouse.
 While not a true restoration, the garden is maintained by volunteers “in the spirit of the original owners” and is planted with varieties of plants known to the Davenports and typical of coastal Georgia.

 Our Institutional History